sumanthcherupally/FSD2L/README.md

 - Run a discovery node on a network that can be accessible by other nodes.
 - The address of discovery node should be provided in bootstrapNodes.txt file while running the router node.
 - Now you can run any node arbitrarily to join the network of existing nodes.
+- After setting up all the router nodes run simNode to generate BGP routing messages to be published across all the network

 ## Future Development